PwnDexter/Invoke-EDRChecker/README.md

 ## Usage

+Once the script has been loaded into your host or C2 of choice, you can use the following commands:

-Run the script against the local host
+Run the script against the local host and perform checks based on current user integrity:
 ```
 Invoke-EDRChecker
 ```

-Run the script and force registry checks to be performed (for use when you are not running as admin)
+Run the script and force registry checks to be performed (for use when you are not running as admin):
 ```
 Invoke-EDRChecker -ForceReg
 ```

-Run the script against a remote host
+Run the script against a remote host:
 ```
 Invoke-EDRChecker -Remote <hostname>
 ```

-### Example Output - Note: These screenshots need updated and this has only been tested on Windows 10, more testing to come.
+## Example Output - Note: These screenshots need updated and this has only been tested on Windows 10, more testing to come.

 If processes and drivers are hidden and still found: